 The Sacred Heart Conventual Chapel gets placed on National Registrar of Historic Places

 SAN ANTONIO – On Nov.
-4, Our Lady of the Lake University (OLLU) announced that a campaign started in 2017 had raised millions of dollars to go towards student scholarships and the restoration of historical building on campus.
+4, Our Lady of the Lake University (OLLU) announced that a campaign started in 2017 raised millions of dollars to go towards student scholarships and the restoration of historical building on campus.

-At an event held at OLLU’s Sueltenfuss Library, with President Diane E. Melby, Ruben M. and Veronica Salazar-Escobedo, the Congregation of Divine Providence Sisters, members of the President’s Council and many other faculty and staff members present, it was announced that the Higher Education.
+At an event held at OLLU’s Sueltenfuss Library, with President Diane E. Melby, Ruben M. and Veronica Salazar-Escobedo, the Congregation of Divine Providence Sisters, members of the President’s Council and other faculty and staff members present, it was announced that the Higher Education.
 Higher Purpose. campaign had raised approx. $55 million dollars.

 In 2017, the Higher Education.
 Higher Purpose. campaign was established.
 This is the most extensive campaign ever for the university to put toward scholarships, the renovation of the chapel, the chapel auditorium and other historic buildings.

 “It’s a remarkable experience to not only witness the largest campaign in school history, but also the historical recognition of our chapel,” said A.J.
 Arreguin, OLLU professor of public relations.
 “The renovations, scholarships and programs will contribute to current and future students at Our Lady of the Lake University.”